Spa Business Plan Template & Example

 • Premium independent day spas.
 Independent day spas also compete in the premium segment of the market.
 These firms develop loyal customer bases and select their location on the basis of population demographics.

 • Specialty spa salons.
-Presently, a niche is being carved out for spas that cater to very specific customer segments, such as those that desire gemstone treatments and dermatologist brands.
+Presently, a niche is being carved out for spas that cater to very specific customer segments, such as those who desire gemstone treatments and dermatologist brands.

 • Intense customer loyalty.
 Many spas develop repeat customers who become a regular client base and represent a significant portion of their revenues.
-Spas whose employees are able to develop strong relationships with customers can expect to see more long-term success.
+Spas whose employees can develop strong relationships with customers can expect to see more long-term success.

 • Changing gender patterns.
 Traditionally, women bring in the lion’s share of revenues for spas, using beauty services more often and spending more at each appointment.
 In recent years, however, the male consumer’s attitude has begun to shift.
 Men now make up approximately 25% of spa clientele.